Estimated reading time: 4 minutes

 Another thing about working in mental health is that you can take your job just about anywhere.
 You’re not tied down in any way.
 With mental health issues on the rise, facilities are located throughout the United States and often hire people with the proper soft skills and techniques to assist them.

-While the duties of a mental health rehabilitation assistant are varied across the board, that doesn’t mean they all work in the same place or even perform the same duties every day.
+While the duties of a Behavioral Health assistant are varied across the board, that doesn’t mean they all work in the same place or even perform the same duties every day.
 According to what’s available, mental health workers are employed in different places, their skill set, qualifications, experience, patient care, and what they love.
 You might work in places like: